 “It was a great learning environment for me,” she said.
 “I also felt that there was a lot that I could bring to the school to bring about positive change,” to spread awareness of what is happening both in the Muslim world and the black community.
 “It’s important to understand how to get past your differences,” she added.

-When she graduates she would like to work for a non-profit or government humanitarian organization.
+Her future interests include working for a non-profit or government humanitarian organization.
 “I want to help others,” Balde said.
 “Whatever I do, I will do it with passion, perfection and integrity.”